-The Nomination, Remuneration and Corporate Governance (NRCG) Committee would review the assessments and submit a summary report to the Board with their recommendations.
+The Group Corporate Secretary would review the assessments whether done internally or wit the assistance of a consultant and submit a summary report to the Board with recommendations.

 Later on, based on experience, the process could be enhanced to include, if the Board so desires:

 1. Peer-level assessment of all Directors by each Director

 2. Evaluation of Chairman